riccardoregina/DietiEstates25-docs/README.md

-Documentazione del progetto di Software Engineering a.a.
-2024/25.
+Documentation of the Software Engineering Course(A.A.2024/25)'s project DietiEstates25.

+Federico II, University of Naples.